BhrathiDevi/OFXFeTest/README.md

 # Add the node modules after downloading the project how to do that below command will help you:

-npm install (this one helps you to install all dependencies from package.json)
+npm install or npm install --force (this one helps you to install all dependencies from package.json)

 # Use the below command to run your project to test: